-Access to Amazon S3 - Amazon Athena
+Access to Amazon S3 from Athena - Amazon Athena

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Access to Amazon S3
+Access to Amazon S3 from Athena

 You can grant access to Amazon S3 locations using identity-based policies, bucket resource policies, access point policies, or any combination of the above.
 When actors interact with Athena, their permissions pass through Athena to determine what Athena can access.
 This means that users must have permission to access Amazon S3 buckets in order to query them with Athena.